MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 ## Session Hosts

-- Create dedicated hosts to be Organization Units (OUs) with Active Directory, the Azure Virtual Desktop session, for each host pool.
+- Place dedicated Organization Units (OUs) in the Azure Virtual Desktop session hosts for each host pool.
 Apply dedicated Group Policy to your session hosts to manage controls such as:
   - [Enable screen capture protection](/azure/virtual-desktop/screen-capture-protection) to you prevent sensitive screen information from being captured on the client endpoints.
   - Set [maximum inactive/disconnection time policies](/windows/security/threat-protection/security-policy-settings/microsoft-network-server-amount-of-idle-time-required-before-suspending-session) and [screen locks](/windows/security/threat-protection/security-policy-settings/interactive-logon-machine-inactivity-limit).
   - [Hide local and remote drive mappings](/troubleshoot/windows-client/group-policy/using-group-policy-objects-hide-specified-drives) in Windows Explorer.